Most of what we've heard about the yuan dethroning the dollar is from the West. Here's what China's actually said about it.

 State media is touting the yuan, but one expert offered a "rational view" on de-dollarization.

-Numerous headlines have flashed a warning in recent days that China is pushing for its currency to replace the US dollar as the world's reserve currency of choice.
+For months, Western headlines have been flashing warning after warning that China is pushing for its currency to replace the US dollar as the world's reserve currency of choice.

 "The US dollar conquered the world.
 Is it at risk of losing its top spot?"
 NPR asked in June, as it pitted China as a top contender against the greenback.